juergenweb/JkImagePlaceholder/README.md

 - setFontSize(int)
 - setText(string)
 - setCSSClass(string)
+- noText()
+- setShadowColor()
+- setXOffset()
+- setYOffset()

-Use these methods to set a value or to overwrite default values from the module configuration.
+Use these methods below to set a value or to overwrite default values from the module configuration.

 ### setTextColor() method